-The village of Umm al-Ḥīrān is a Bedouin unrecognized village situated 8 km north east of the town of Ḥūrah, with about 500 inhabitants.
-In 1952 the lands of the Abo al-Qian tribe, located in the north-western part of the Negev, were seized for use by the Israeli army, and the inhabitants were moved to the Lahav forest, where they remained until 1956.
-The village was then displaced again, the area was designated for the use of the state, and the village was moved in 1956 to its present location.
-The village is named after the Ḥīrān Valley that passes near the village, as well as the adjacent Ḥīrān mountain.
-There are many caves which over the years have been dug in the village for use as homes and as storage.
+The village of Umm al-Ḥīrān is a Bedouin unrecognized village situated 8 km north east the town of Ḥūrah, with about 370 inhabitants.
+In 1952 the lands of the Abu al-Qian tribe, located in the north-western part of the Negev/Naqab, were seized for use by the Israeli army, and the inhabitants were moved to the Lahav forest, where they remained until 1956.
+The village was then displaced once more and the area was designated for the use of the State and the village was moved to its present location.
+It is named after the Ḥīrān Valley that passes near the village, as well as the adjacent Ḥīrān mountain.
+The area is filled with caves, which over the years have been dug in by the villagers for the use of homes and as storage.

 *Other forms of writing: Umm al-Hiran, Um al-Hiran, Umm Alhiran, Umm al-Khiran, Umm Alkhiran